 Every writer makes grammatical errors, no matter how careful they are when writing.
 Rewriting, editing, and proofreading are all necessary steps to polishing any written work, but often writers can’t see their mistakes.
 They may not understand the grammar principle behind it or they are too close to the project and their eyes skip over the error.
-Having a list of common grammar mistakes on hand can help writers spot and fix these errors The following are a few of the most common grammar mistakes writers make.
+Having a list of common grammar mistakes on hand can help writers spot and fix these errors The following are a few of the most common grammar errors writers make.

 Your vs You’re